 - What intellectual property does the business provide for customer access/use/download?

 - Where (in what province) should a dispute between the business and a customer be addressed?

 - What customer information does the website collect?
 Who provides that information?
 Do they need consent/permission to provide that information?

 - How is customer information stored and for how long does the business keep this information?

 - Can customers contact the business’ Privacy Officer in case of a privacy-related concern?

-So it turns out there are actually far more than 21 questions!
-But these are certainly some main points of consideration when drafting or reviewing a Terms & Conditions.
+So it turns out there are exactly 21 questions!
+These are undoubtedly main points of consideration when drafting or reviewing a Terms & Conditions.
 The ideal T&C will include an answer to every single one of these questions.
 My goal is to make sure those answers (aka clauses) follow correct legal jargon and provide useful information to website visitors.
 And there you have it!